tale-toul/OCP4baremetalIPI/README.md

 $ htpasswd -c -B -b htusers admin password
 ```

 Create the configuration file for the sushy-tools service.
-A reference file is provided in this repository at sushy.conf.
+A reference file is provided in this repository at __sushy.conf__.
 Use the correct values for the SSL certificate path, the http basic users file, etc.

 The file specified in the section SUSHY_EULATOR_BOOT_LOADER_AP must be present in the system.
 In the case of RHEL8 this file belongs to the package edk2-ovmf.